-For a shape optimization application, the GA process begins by randomly setting an initial possible individuals, population of individuals represent different graft geometries.
+For a shape optimization application, the GA process begins by randomly setting an initial population possible individuals, of where individuals represent different graft geometries.
 The successive populations maintain the same number of individuals as it evolves throughout successive generations.
 Each individual is referred as a chromosome containing design variable values referred as genes of the chromosome over which genetic operators are applied.
 Operators such as selection/crossover, mutation and elimination supported by an elitist strategy are considered to ensure that fitness of the forthcoming generations is always improved [6], [10].
 The optimization scheme includes the following steps: